MischaLundberg/CpG_methylation_pipeline/README.md

 ---

 # Getting Started
-In order to download `TEpoly`, you should clone this repository via the commands
+In order to download `CpG methylation pipeline`, you should clone this repository via the commands
 ```
 git clone https://github.com/MischaLundberg/CpG_methylation_pipeline
 cd CpG_methylation_pipeline